Farmers plan to protest outside Parliament every day during Monsoon Session

-Intensifying their agitation against the three farm laws, farmer organisations protesting at Delhi’s borders are planning to gherao the Parliament during the upcoming Monsoon Session.
+Intensifying their agitation against the three farm laws, farmer organisations protesting at New Delhi’s borders are planning to gherao Parliament during the upcoming Monsoon Session.

 In a meeting held by members of the Samyukt Kisan Morcha (SKM) at Singhu border on Sunday, a series of events have been proposed to take forward the protest during the Monsoon Session which begins on July 19.
 The organisation stated that protests will be carried out on all days till the session ends.